sinaabedii/Github-Main/README.md

 ### 📌 About Me:

-As a Front-end developer with two years of dedicated learning and practical experience, I am deeply motivated to further my expertise and leveraging my skills to create impactful and user-centric products or services.
+As a front-end developer with two years of dedicated experience, I am dedicated to expanding my expertise and using my skills to create effective products or services to meet industry needs as well as create new and smart capabilities.

 ### 📌 My Expertise: